No. 23 Squadron RAF: First World War (1915–1919)

-The squadron was re-formed on 1 July 1925 at RAF Henlow with the Sopwith Snipe, under command of the First World War air ace Raymond Collishaw.
-The squadron re-equipped with more modern Gloster Gamecock fighters in May 1926, and moved to RAF Kenley in February 1927.
+No. 23 Squadron was re-formed on 1 July 1925 at RAF Henlow in Bedfordshire, flying the Sopwith Snipe, under command of the First World War air ace Raymond Collishaw.
+The squadron re-equipped with the more modern Gloster Gamecock fighter in May 1926, and moved to RAF Kenley in Surrey in February 1927.

-In April 1931 the squadron partly re-equipped with Bristol Bulldogs, another single seat fighter, while continuing to operate the Gamecock.
+In April 1931, the squadron partly re-equipped with Bristol Bulldogs, another single seat fighter, while continuing to operate the Gamecock.
 Both the Gamecock and Bulldog were outperformed by the Hawker Hart light bomber which had recently entered service with the RAF, and in June 1931, the squadron received a single Hart for evaluation as a two seat fighter.
 The evaluation was a success, and a flight of six fighter variants of the Hart, designated the Hart Fighter replaced the squadrons remaining Gamecocks from October that year.
-The squadron moved to RAF Biggin Hill in September 1932 and by April 1933, was fully equipped with Hart fighters, which by then were known as Hawker Demons.
+The squadron moved to RAF Biggin Hill in Greater London September 1932 and by April 1933, was fully equipped with Hart fighters, which by then were known as Hawker Demons.

 The Abyssinia Crisis in September 1935 led to the squadron being stripped of both aircraft and men in order to reinforce squadrons that were temporarily deployed overseas, with the squadron inventory dropping to a single aircraft in March 1936 before returning to full strength.
-It moved to RAF Northolt in December 1936, moving again in May 1938, this time to RAF Wittering.
-In December 1938 the squadron replaced its obsolete Demon biplanes with the Bristol Blenheim twin-engine monoplane, another bomber converted to a fighter.
+It moved to RAF Northolt in Greater London in December 1936, moving again in May 1938, this time to RAF Wittering in Cambridgeshire.
+The squadron replaced its obsolete Demon biplanes in December 1938 with the Bristol Blenheim twin-engine monoplane, another bomber converted to a fighter.